astronomer/docs/learn/airflow-ui.md

 ## Cluster activity tab

 The cluster activity tab was added in Airflow 2.7 and shows aggregated metrics for the entire Airflow cluster.
 There are live metrics available such as currently occupied slots in different [pools](airflow-pools.md), unpaused DAGs and scheduler health.
-The historical metrics shown include states of past DAG runs, task instances and how DAGs runs were triggered.
+The historical metrics shown include states of past DAG runs, task instances and how DAG runs were triggered.

 ![Cluster activity](/img/guides/airflow-ui_cluster_activity.png)

 ## Datasets tab

-The **Dataset** tab was introduced in Airflow 2.4 in support of the new [dataset driven scheduling](airflow-datasets.md) feature.
+The **Dataset** tab was introduced in Airflow 2.4 in support of the new [dataset-driven scheduling](airflow-datasets.md) feature.
 The **Dataset** tab links to a page showing all datasets that have been produced in the Airflow environment, as well as all dependencies between datasets and DAGs in a graph.

 ![Datasets](/img/guides/2_5_Datasets.png)